mbithenzomo/flask-school-app-and-api/README.md

 Create a `.env` file with the following keys:
 ```
 SECRET_KEY
-DATABASE_URI
+DATABASE_URI - for SQLAlchemy
-DATABASE_NAME
-TEST_DATABASE_URI
+TEST_DATABASE_URI - for SQLAlchemy
-ENVIRONMENT: this can be either "production" or "development"
+ENVIRONMENT - this is either production or development
 ```

 Initialize, migrate, and upgrade the database: